 Glorious Zoff was pulled out of his intended next run at Down Royal due to soft ground and then finished a gallant second at Sedgefield on his only subsequent start, when again probably inconvenienced by underfoot conditions and carrying a penalty.
 The third home at Sedgefield has already won since to confirm it was a decent race.

-Glorious Zoff remains a cracking prospect and looks a likely candidate for races such as the Fred Winter at the Cheltenham Festival – which Gordon has won three times previously.
+Glorious Zoff remains a cracking prospect and looks a likely candidate for races such as the Fred Winter at the Cheltenham Festival.